jcha0713/jhcha.app/README.md

 - Astro
 - Tailwindcss

 Astro is a static site builder which aims to send 0kb javascript to the client side.
-It has its own syntax that is similar to `jsx` and handles routing out of the box.
-The project is in beta as of now, but it is growing fast everyday!
-If this sounds intereting, check the [documentation](https://github.com/snowpackjs/astro).
+It has its own syntax that is similar to `jsx` and handles the routing work out of the box.
+The project is in beta as of now, but it is growing fast!
+If this sounds intereting, check the [documentation](https://docs.astro.build/).

 Tailwindcss is my favorite utility based `CSS` framework.
-My favorite part of Tailwindcss is that it cuts out all the concerns about naming the classes in `HTML`.
+The best part of Tailwindcss is that it cuts out all the concerns about naming the classes in `HTML`.

 ## WIP